Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 **Blake2b** should be used for everything else.

-_Again, there is a whole lecture on hash-based data structures._
+_Again, there is a whole lesson on hash-based data structures._

 ---